-Thank you for choosing the ECS4110-52T or ECS4110-52P switch system.
-These switches are built with leading-edge technology to deliver reliable highperformance connectivity for your data network.
+Thank you for choosing the ECS4210-12T switch system.
+This switch is built with leading-edge technology to deliver reliable high-performance connectivity for your data network.

-The ECS4110-52T and ECS4110-52P are Gigabit Ethernet Layer 2 switches with 48 10/100/1000-BASE-T ports, and four Small Form Factor Pluggable (SFP) transceiver slots for fiber connectivity.
+The ECS4210-12T is a Gigabit Ethernet Layer 2 switch with eight 10/100/1000BASE-T ports, and four Small Form Factor Pluggable (SFP) transceiver slots for fiber connectivity.

-The switches also include an SNMP-based management agent, which provides both in-band and out-of-band access for managing the switch.
+The switch also includes an SNMP-based management agent, which provides both in-band and out-of-band access for managing the switch.
+Further, the switch supports both web and CLI-based configuration.